 For the other executive officers and certain key management of Vishay, base salaries are set annually essentially by considering the average compensation of similarly situated officers of companies similar in size and character including some of the companies listed as peer group companies.
 Performance bonuses are also awarded annually to these individuals.
 The performance bonus is primarily based upon the net income before special or unusual charges of Vishay as a whole or, for some executives, the operating profits of Vishay or of the relevant division of Vishay for which such officers have primary responsibility.
 In addition, from time to time, Dr. Zandman may, together with an executive, devise a project, the goal of which, if achieved, would entitle the executive to an additional bonus.
-Under the formula approved for 2001, certain of the key management will be awarded a cash performance bonus if the Company achieves net income before special or unusual charges above \$70 million.
-The bonus will be an unlimited amount equal to 0.4% of net income before special or unusual charges above \$70 million.
+Under the formula approved for 2002, Avi D. Eden, Richard N. Grubb and Dr. Gerald Paul will be awarded a cash performance bonus if the Company achieves net income before special or unusual charges above \$50 million.
+The bonus for each executive will be an amount equal to 0.4% of net income before special or unusual charges above \$50 million.
 Any bonus awarded may be granted in cash and/or in Common Stock of Vishay, in addition to options to acquire Common Stock that may be awarded under the 1998 Stock Option Program.
 The portion awarded in stock (which may be either restricted or unrestricted stock) is determined by the Employee Stock Plan Committee, in its discretion, relying in large part, however, upon the recommendation of Dr. Zandman.
-The base salaries and performance bonuses are structured to give the executive officers and key management the incentive to maximize the operating and net income before special or unusual charges of Vishay as a whole with optimum fiscal efficiency.
-Accordingly, base salaries are set at or below the median for the surveyed companies, with an opportunity for total compensation at or above the median when net income before special or unusual charges targets are met.
+The base salaries and performance bonuses are structured to give the executive officers and key management the incentive to maximize the operating and net income before special or unusual charges of Vishay as a whole.
+While base salaries are set at or below the median for the surveyed companies, the performance bonus gives executives an opportunity for total compensation at or above the median if the Company achieves superior operating results.